dewebdes/partizan/README.md

 ### Usage

-Run the `browser.cjs` script:
+Run the `browser.cjs` script to perform dangerous sinks detection, key-terms detection, and source maps discovery:

 ```bash
 node browser.cjs
 ```

-Run the `packet-min.cjs` script:
+Run the `packet-min.cjs` script for network packet analysis and minimization:

 ```bash
 node packet-min.cjs
 ```

-Run the `waf-ascii.cjs` script:
+Run the `waf-ascii.cjs` script for WAF ASCII filtering detection:

 ```bash
 node waf-ascii.cjs
 ```

-Run the `checkUrl.cjs` script:
+Run the `checkUrl.cjs` script for WAF rule detection and URL shortening analysis:

 ```bash
 node checkUrl.cjs
 ```

 Follow the prompts to input the hostname or URL you want to analyze.
+As part of our **NARROW-RECON** approach, these scripts focus on pinpointing critical security vulnerabilities efficiently.

 ### Source Customization